-Ric is responsible for GridLab’s operations and execution.
+Ric is the founding executive director of GridLab, hired in 2017 to launch the organization.
+Ric leads the GridLab team of experts providing comprehensive technical grid expertise to policy makers and advocates.
 A recognized leader in renewable energy technology and policy, Ric has provided engineering support for more than 8 GW of utility scale solar projects worldwide, including several of the largest projects in the world.

 Prior to GridLab, Ric was at Black & Veatch for 12 years where he was instrumental in building the global renewable energy consulting practice.
 While at Black & Veatch, Ric provided expertise to the Energy Foundation China program and had leadership roles on a number of high profile policy studies including 20 percent Wind Energy by 2030, and the California Renewable Energy Transmission Initiative.